Two weeks in Ecuador - Andes, Amazon & Galapagos.

 DAY 14.
 Friday, April 15.
 QUITO ✈ INTERNATIONAL FLIGHT

-We’ll have a nice relaxed morning before our 3:13 PM international flight home.
-We’ll arrive back at JFK just after midnight following a short layover in Panama.
+We’ll have a nice relaxed day before our 6:05pm international flight home on Avianca flight AV8376.
+We’ll arrive back at JFK the following morning after a short layover in Bogota.

 DAY 15 Saturday, April 16 HOME

 Our Avianca flight 020 from Bogota will arrive at JFK at 5:50am and we'll be home in time for breakfast.